kevinveenbirkenbach/cymais/roles/pc-gnome/README.md

 You can customize this role by modifying the GNOME software packages, favorite apps, and GNOME extensions in the respective tasks.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more GNOME-related configurations or tools, open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more GNOME-related configurations or tools, open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the GNOME environment setup are highly encouraged.